Blue Moon explained

 What is a blue Moon and when is the next one?
 Find out what the term means and the astronomical definition in our blue Moon guide.

-Our modern calendar is rooted in astronomy: a day is based on the rotation of the Earth on its axis, a year comes from the time it takes Earth to orbit the Sun, and a month is based on the revolution of the Moon around Earth.
+A day is based on the rotation of the Earth on its axis, a year comes from the time it takes Earth to orbit the Sun, and a month is based on the revolution of the Moon around Earth.

-Typically, then, we see 12 full Moons a year, one on average falling neatly into each calendar month.
+Typically, we see 12 full Moons a year, one on average falling neatly into each calendar month.

 But the two calendars don’t precisely match up.
 A calendar year contains around 11 days more than the number of days in 12 lunar cycles, so eventually the difference makes itself known.